frankaemika/docs/source/libfranka.rst

     The limits used in the rate limiter are defined in ``franka/rate_limiting.h`` and are set to the interface limits.
-If this produces a jerky or unstable behavior you can set the limits to lower values or activate the low-pass filter/reduce its cutoff frequency.
+If this produces a jerky or unstable behavior you can set the limits to lower values, activate the low-pass filter or reduce its cutoff frequency.

 To control the signal processing functions, all ``robot.control()`` function calls